Raina Kelley Replaces Kevin Merida as Top Editor of ESPN's The Undefeated

 “Raina is a committed, collaborative and creative presence who has been part of the visionary leadership for this platform from the star.
 We know The Undefeated will continue to thrive with Raina in this role,” ESPN’s Jimmy Pitaro said in a statement.

-Kelley also leavs ESPN’s Black History Always content initiative, highlighting “the contributions of African Americans through long-and shortform storytelling.”
+Kelley also leads ESPN’s Black History Always content initiative, highlighting “the contributions of African Americans through long- and short-form storytelling.”

 “Kevin has been an outstanding leader, an amazing teacher and mentor to our team,” Kelley said in a statement.
 “I assume this responsibility knowing he has left behind a brilliant team of creative minds at The U that will continue this vision well into the future.”